arushi56/onwriting-/README.md

-# On writing and the other stuff
+# On writing and the other useful stuff

 Useful tips to improve academic writing, data visualization, presentations (including job talks), and interviews.